mikko-ahonen/mikko-ahonen.github.io/_posts/2026-06-28-transformation.md

 ---
 layout: post
-title:  Transforms
+title:  Transformations
 description: 'Considering LLMs as transformers between different semantic representations helps us to use build more reliable systems based on them'
 date:   2026-06-28 15:20:00 +0300
 image:  '/images/transformers.png'
 seotags:   [django,postgres]
 tags:   [django,postgres]
 ---
-# Transformations

-We often talk about LLMs in terms of *reasoning* and *generation*.
+We often talk about LLMs in terms of reasoning and generation.
 I have found it more helpful to think in terms of transformations and semantic layers.
-Perhaps this is obvious, but there appears to be a general principle that I have not found explicitly expressed elsewhere:
+There appears to be some general principles that I have not found explicitly expressed elsewhere, on the relationship between semantic layers and transformations.
+Understanding them helps us to build more reliable systems with the help of LLMs.

+***

+The general principle could be expressed as:

 > *The transformations available to a system are bounded by the semantics explicitly represented
 > in its internal model.*